 Review Procedures and Criteria

-Whenever a Pharmacy Benefit Manager contracts to have a utilization review organization or other entity perform the utilization review functions required by the Utilization Review and Benefit or applicable state statutes, rules and regulations, the Pharmacy Benefit Manager is responsible for monitoring the activities of the utilization review organization or entity with which the Pharmacy Benefit Manager contracts and for ensuring that the requirements of the Utilization Review and applicable state statutes, rules and regulations are met.
+Whenever a PBM contracts to have a utilization review organization or other entity perform the utilization review functions required by the Utilization Review and Benefit Determination Model Act (#73) or applicable state statutes, rules and regulations, the PBM is responsible for monitoring the activities of the utilization review organization or entity with which the PBM contracts and for ensuring that the requirements of the Utilization Review and Benefit Determination Model Act (#73) and applicable state statutes, rules and regulations are met.

-Verify that the Pharmacy Benefit Manager has policies and procedures in place that ensure the utilization review programs of designees comply with all applicable state and federal laws establishing confidentiality and reporting requirements.
+Verify that the PBM has policies and procedures in place that ensure the utilization review programs of designees comply with all applicable state and federal laws establishing confidentiality and reporting requirements.

+H. Drug Formulary, Placement, and Specialty Drug

-The Drug Formulary, Placement and Specialty Drug review includes, but is not limited to, the following standards related to how the Formulary is managed and controlled by the pharmacy benefit manager.
-The sequence of the standards listed here does not indicate priority of the standard.
+The Drug Formulary, Placement and Specialty Drug review includes, but is not limited to, the following standards related to how the Formulary is managed and controlled by the PBM.

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

-DRUG FORMULARY, PLACEMENT AND SPECIALTY DRUG
+DRUG FORMULARY, PLACEMENT, AND SPECIALTY DRUG

 Apply to: PBMs providing or maintaining formulary services to an insurer.